-There are four different companies offering whale-watching trips here in Húsavík: Gentle Giants, Húsavík Adventures, North Sailing and Salka.
+There are four different companies offering whale-watching trips here in Húsavík: Gentle Giants, Húsavík Adventures, North Sailing and Salka Whale Watching.
 All the companies have very friendly, multilingual guides who are passionate about whales, many of them working for the companies for many many years.
 The local companies are also active participants in the education and research of the whales.
-Húsavík´s harbour is a hive of activity in this respect, because as well as the four whale-watching companies that use the docks, there is the Whale Museum and the University of Iceland´s research centre.
-There are partnerships between these organisations and the whale-watching companies, with many boat trips containing researchers.
+Húsavík´s harbor is a hive of activity in this respect, because as well as the four whale-watching companies that use the docks, there is the Whale Museum and the University of Iceland´s research center.
+There are partnerships between these organizations and the whale-watching companies, with many boat trips containing researchers.

 Click on the logos below to learn more about each company and their offers: